Generalized preferential attachment: tunable power-law degree distribution and clustering coefficient: Polynomial Model

 Many models are special cases of the polynomial model.
-If we take the polynomial $\prod_{y=1}^{m} \frac{\left(d^{n}_{i_y}\right)^{in} + m}{2mn}$, then we obtain a model, which is practically identical to the LCD-model.
+If we consider the polynomial $\prod_{y=1}^{m} \frac{\widehat{d^{n}_{i_y}} + m}{2mn}$, then we obtain a model that is practically identical to the LCD-model.
 The Buckley--Osthus model can be also interpreted in terms of the polynomial model.